opentmf/opentmf-mockserver/README.md

 - Fixes the docker image
 ### 1.1.0
 - Fixes the docker image again.
 1.0.8 and 1.0.9 is not behaving as expected.
+### 1.1.1
+- Started returning "416 Range Not Satisfiable" when offset > 0 and offset >= totalCount
+- Started supporting CONTENT_RANGE_OFFSET_BASE environment variable to accept 0 or 1, default 1 if not specified.
+- Started setting "X-Result-Count" header on getList.